Relationships between Jewish religious movements: Modern Orthodox views

-In his 1964 responsum on relations with non-Orthodox Judaism, Joseph B. Soloveitchik developed the intellectual foundations for the way Modern Orthodox Judaism was to approach the issue in subsequent decades.
+In his 1964 responsum on relations with non-Orthodox Judaism, Rabbi Joseph B. Soloveitchik developed the intellectual foundations for the way Modern Orthodox Judaism was to approach the issue in subsequent decades.
 Soloveitchik developed the idea that Jews have historically been linked together by two distinct covenants.
-One is the brit yi'ud, 'covenant of destiny', which is the covenant by which Jews are bound together through their adherence to halakha.
-The second is the brit goral, 'covenant of fate', the desire and willingness to be part of a people chosen by God to live a sacred mission in the world, and the fact that all those who live in this covenant share the same fate of persecution and oppression, even if they do not live by halakha.
+One is the brit yi'ud (covenant of destiny), the covenant by which Jews are bound together through their adherence to Halakha.
+The second is the brit goral (covenant of fate), which is the desire and willingness to be part of a people chosen by God to live a sacred mission in the world, and the fact that all those who live in this covenant share the same fate of persecution and oppression, even if they do not live by Halakha.
 Soloveitchik held that non-Orthodox Jews were in violation of the covenant of destiny; yet, they are still bound together with Orthodox Jews in the covenant of fate.
-This approach permitted cooperation in matters effecting the covenant of fate, while recognizing differences, and limits, based on the covenant of destiny.
+This approach permitted cooperation in matters involving the covenant of fate, while recognizing differences and limits based on the covenant of destiny.

 Following this lead, until the 1970s, the Modern Orthodox and the non-Orthodox movements worked together in the now-defunct Synagogue Council of America.
 However, the relationship between Modern Orthodoxy and the non-Orthodox movements has worsened over the last few decades.
 The movements have seen a polarization of views.
 Haredi Judaism has seen a great resurgence in its popularity, and many formerly Modern Orthodox rabbis have been swayed to some degree by their views.
-As well, non-Orthodox movements have progressively moved to the "left".
-Reform Judaism rejected the traditional definition of a Jew via matrilineal descent, effectively severing the united peoplehood that had linked Reform and non-Reform movements.
+Non-Orthodox movements have progressively moved to the left theologically and halakhically.
+Reform Judaism rejected the traditional definition of a Jew via matrilineal descent, effectively severing the conventional view of Jewish peoplehood that had linked Reform and non-Reform movements.
 For practically all Orthodox Jews (and many Conservative Jews), this was seen as splitting the Jewish people into two mutually incompatible groups.
 The confluence of these two phenomena helped drive most of Modern Orthodoxy further to the right, and effectively ended all official cooperation between Modern Orthodoxy and all of the non-Orthodox denominations.

 Some within the Orthodox world advocate that while non-Orthodox forms of Judaism are incorrect, they nonetheless have functional validity and spiritual dignity.
 Rabbi Norman Lamm writes: